blejdfist/pycodegen/README.rst

 Frontend  Description
 ========  ================================================
-cpp       Parses C/C++ using libclang json      Passes a json file directoy to the driver
+cpp       Parses C/C++ using libclang json      Passes a JSON file directly to the driver
 ========  ================================================

 How it works
 ------------

-Pycodegen works by passing a file through a frontend for parsing.
-This can example be a C++ file passed through the cpp frontend to produce a simplified representation of the file.
+  1. The requested frontend reads the input file and generates an intermediate representation.

-The result from the frontend is then passed to a driver that optionally process the representation for before it is rendered through a template that the driver decides.
+  2. The representation is passed to the driver
+  3. Driver does any processing required of the representation.
+  4. Driver selects the output filename and template to be used and render the output file.

 Example usage